See more remote resources for connecting from home.

 Use university-provided online tools

 - Learn about videoconferencing options: Choose from three videoconferencing services to stay in touch.
 Each offers different features for connecting and collaborating with individuals and teams remotely.
-For more information, see the Videoconferencing Tool Comparison chart, best practices for videoconferencing, and learn about videoconferencing privacy.

 - Zoom: Get started with Zoom, now available to all students, faculty, and staff.
 Zoom is a feature-rich and accessible videoconferencing service that includes options for online meetings, chat rooms, webinars, and mobile collaboration.
 (Consider securing your Zoom meetings to prevent disruptions.)